If your complaint against a lawyer was dismissed, you may be able to appeal that decision.

 B. Appeal Panel Decision (written decision): Appeals are reviewed in the order they are received.
 It generally takes four to five months for an appeal to be decided.
 Your appeal may take more or less time depending on the number of appeals that were sent to the Law Society ahead of your appeal.

 C. No Further Appeal: The decision of the Appeal Panel is final and there is no further appeal.
-Section 57 of the Legal Profession Act may allow for further re-examination in very rare circumstances where there is evidence that a significant factual or legal element was overlooked or unknown at the time the complaint was dismissed.
+Section 57 of the Legal Profession Act may allow for further re-examination in very rare circumstances where it is clear to the Chair of the Conduct Committee that a significant factual or legal element was overlooked or unknown at the time the complaint was dismissed.

 Frequently Asked Questions